somallg/soft-skills/README.md

 # Chapter 4: Comments

 ## 4.1 Comments Do Not Make Up for Bad Code
+* Comments are always failures
+* We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration

 ## 4.2 Explain Yourself in Code